HAMILTON STAR MANDY GONZALEZ AND JAZZ VOCALIST TONY DESARE WILL ACCOMPANY THE POPS

 Philadelphia, PA (May 24, 2017) — The Philly POPS will perform its annual free Independence Day Weekend concert at Independence Hall on July 3 at 7 p.m.

 A highlight of the Wawa Welcome America festival, Music Director Michael Krajewski and the 65-piece orchestra will perform a patriotic, entertaining show featuring guest artists Tony DeSare – a POPS favorite – and Hamilton star Mandy Gonzalez.
 Adding to the rich sound of the concert will be the Voices of the POPS, the ensemble of professional vocalists which regularly performs at POPS shows.
 POPS on Independence has become a Philadelphia tradition enjoyed by 15,000 area residents and visitors each year.
+In addition, NBC10 will televise a portion of the performance live.

 “I’m grateful to the City of Philadelphia and Welcome America, Inc for featuring our orchestra in the country’s top Independence Day celebration,” said Frank Giordano, President and CEO, The Philly POPS.
 “I’m especially excited about welcoming the talented Tony DeSare back to our stage and introducing Philadelphia to Mandy Gonzalez – who is taking a quick break from her starring role in Hamilton to sing with us!”